ryan4yin/nixos-and-flakes-book/docs/en/nixos-with-flakes/nixos-flake-and-module-system.md

 You might be wondering why the `/etc/nixos/configuration.nix` configuration file adheres to the Nixpkgs Module definition and can be referenced directly within the `flake.nix`.

+To understand this, we need to first learn about the origin of the Nixpkgs module system and its purpose.

-This is because the Nixpkgs repository contains a significant amount of NixOS implementation source code, primarily written in Nix.
-To manage and maintain such a large volume of Nix code and to allow users to customize various functions of their NixOS systems, a modular system for Nix code is essential.
+All the implementation code of NixOS is stored in the [Nixpkgs/nixos](https://github.com/NixOS/nixpkgs/tree/master/nixos) directory, and most of these source codes are written in the Nix language.
+To write and maintain such a large amount of Nix code, and to allow users to flexibly customize various functions of their NixOS system, a modular system for Nix code is essential.

 This modular system for Nix code is also implemented within the Nixpkgs repository and is primarily used for modularizing NixOS system configurations.
 However, it is also widely